RandallPittmanOrSt/nested-config/README.md

-_nested-config_ allows you to use a series of [models](#model) such as plain classes with annotated attributes or fancy libraries like [dataclasses][dataclasses], [attrs][attrs], or [Pydantic][pydantic] to indicate (at a minimum) which fields in a set of configuration parameters are meant to be nested sub-config parameters.
+_nested-config_ allows you to use a series of [models](#model) such as plain classes with annotated attributes or fancy libraries like [dataclasses][dataclasses], [attrs][attrs], or [Pydantic][pydantic] to indicate (at a minimum) which fields in a set of configuration parameters are meant to be nested sub-config-parameters.
 If one of those fields is provided not as an associated array[^assoc-array] within the configuration file but rather a string, _nested-config_ assumes that this string is a path to another configuration file that should be parsed and whose contents should replace the string in the main